medavox/distribackup/docs/report/report.md

 Message types with a static payload length (eg bitfield, ULong) don't have (or need) a length attribute.
 Their length is built into the spec.

-Variable-length homogenous types (String, ByteArray) are TLV; see below.
+Variable-length homogeneous types (String, Byte-Array) are TLV; see below.

 TLV
 :   Type Length Value, a simple way of defining variable-length types such as Strings.
 Length is a Int: 32-bits, 0 to 2^31 -1.
-Changed from unisgned int due to Java array addressing limitations.
+Changed from unsigned int due to Java array addressing limitations.

 TNV
 :   Type Number Value.
 An different field for array types, specifying how many elements there are.
 Useful for progress estimation, or simple iteration